mazen-elba/mazen-elba/README.md

 ### Hi there, I'm Mazen 👋

-## I'm a Self-Taught Developer, and Life-Long Learner!
+## I'm a Software Developer, and Life-Long Learner!

-- 🔭 I’m currently working on [Full Stack Development][website] projects!
+- 🔭 Currently working on [Full Stack Development][website] projects!
-- 👯 I’m looking to collaborate with other software creators
+- 👯 Looking to collaborate with other software creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love hiking and photography
+- ⚡ Fun fact: Today, I'm 1% better than I was yesterday

 ### Connect with me: